Scott Autrey

 Scott Brian Autrey (born July 9, 1953) is an American former professional motorcycle speedway rider.
 In 1976, he became the first American rider to reach a speedway world final since Ernie Roccio in 1951.
+He earned 22 caps for the United States national speedway team.

 Motorcycle racing career

 Born in Maywood, California, Autrey began his motorcycle racing career in 1964 by competing in flat track racing at Perris Auto Speedway.
 In 1968, he had a major off-road racing victory when he won the 100cc class in the Rosarita Grand Prix in Mexico.
 He also competed in road racing, placing second in the novice road race class held before the 1971 Daytona 200.

 In 1972, Autrey finished second in the United States Speedway National Championship.
 After witnessing the 1972 Individual Speedway World Championship in Wembley Stadium, he made the decision to concentrate fully on speedway racing.
-In 1973, Autrey was recommended by Ivan Mauger to join the Exeter Falcons – with whom he won the British League title in 1974 – Swindon Robins, and the Poole Pirates in England.
+In 1973, Autrey was recommended by Ivan Mauger to join the Exeter Falcons in England, where he stayed for seven years.

+In 1980, Autrey joined Swindon Robins, before moving on to Poole Pirates from 1981 to 1982.

-He finished 3rd in the 1978 World Speedway Championship at Wembley and won the World Team Cup with the USA in 1982.
+Autrey finished third in the 1978 World Speedway Championship at Wembley and won the World Team Cup with the USA in 1982.
 He retired from the sport at the end of 1982 at a relatively young age.